After login, you will be presented the SXMO interface as follows:

 The core of the Sxmo UI is based on:

-As you see, Sxmo runs on either Xorg or Wayland, with different but very similar software to make it possible.
-You may switch between the two environment via the Toggle WM option in the Configuration menu (provided you have both installed).
+Sxmo runs on either Xorg or Wayland, with different but very similar software to make it possible.
+You may switch between the two environment via the Toggle WM option in the Power menu (provided you have both installed).

-Sxmo itself consists, regardless of the environment you use, of a large set of POSIX shell scripts that glue all these
+Regardless of the environment you use Sxmo consists in a large set of POSIX shell scripts that glue all these

 tools together.
 All these shell scripts comply to the pattern